 - immediate awareness of a new set of worries about your future ability to resume normal activities and to adjust to any lingering physical effects of this diagnosis

-- sudden disruption of customary daily lifestyle, including participation in work, friendship and family circles
+- sudden disruption of customary daily lifestyle, including participation in work, social and family activities

 - obsessive questioning about why this illness occurred, what might have been done to prevent it from happening, or what needs to be done now to prevent a recurrence

 - dependence on the unfamiliar and often confusing environments of hospitals and doctors’ offices and the people who work there

 - taking medications that often make you feel and act strangely